Bauxite, Arkansas: History

-The ore for which the city is named was discovered in the area in the early 1890s and mined by the General Bauxite Company until 1905, when the Pittsburgh Reduction Company, a northeastern aluminium refining company, purchased vast tracts of land in Saline County after learning of the high-quality ore that was being shipped from the area.
+The ore for which the city is named was discovered in the area in the early 1890s and mined by the General Bauxite Company until 1905, when the Pittsburgh Reduction Company, an aluminum refining company, purchased vast tracts of land in Saline County after learning of the high-quality ore that was being shipped from the area.
 The company bought out the local producers of the ore, including the General Bauxite Company.
 Pittsburgh Reduction would go on to incorporate as the Aluminum Company of America, or ALCOA.

 Production of the ore rose rapidly, growing from 200000 ST in 1914 during World War I, to 560000 ST by war's end in 1918.
 With decreased demand and an expanded source base in South America, Arkansas production levels fluctuated with demand, dropping as low as 60000 ST per annum in the mid-1930s.

 World War I provided the greatest surge in growth for Bauxite, with multiple camps developing in and around the present-day city, often segregated by race or ethnicity, with such camp names as Italy Camp, Mexico Camp, Africa Camp, etc. Throughout the Great Depression, ALCOA provided a standard of living for its employees that was generally un-matched during that period of economic turbulence.

-When World War II broke out, Bauxite was again called into martial action, with production rapidly increasing with the need for refined aluminium to produce airplanes and other material.
+When World War II broke out, Bauxite was again called into martial action, with production rapidly increasing with the need for refined aluminum to produce airplanes and other material.
 Donald M. Nelson, the Chairman of the WPA, requested that ALCOA president, Arthur V. Davis implement a three-shift, 24-hour production schedule.
 Davis brought in miners from across the country to keep the mines running continuously.
 This rapid rise in output led to a 1943 annual production of 6000000 ST of ore.

 Production began to slow as the war drew to a close, but the city's population and infrastructure had swelled to include multiple new communities and a larger school district.
 ALCOA and Reynolds Metal Company continued to refine bauxite in the area, with Reynolds finally ceasing operations in 1981.